 Personally, I have not ever been able to start a race that I signed up for a year in advance.
 I’ve wasted several race entry fees because of this.
 Since I lost the entirety of my race registration fee, it would have been better for my wallet if I waited until I was more reasonably sure that the race in question was one I could actually train for and race.
 Even though that would have meant that I paid a higher entry fee, the certainty would have been worth the extra cost.

 Yes, it’s true that some races sell out immediately when they open for registration.
-In my case, I’ve personally decided that I have two options here:
+In my case, I’ve personally decided that I have two main options here:

 Many races do offer “entry fee insurance” through third-party insurance companies that enable you to get a partial or full refund if you can’t do a race.
 These policies are often very expensive when compared with the actual race entry cost; the cost ranges from 10% of the entry fee up to 30% of the entry fee.
 These percentage ranges relative to the value of the item being insured are dramatically higher than what I pay to insure other very important things in my life (i.e. my home, my car, my actual life, etc.) and thus, I make the choice not to pay for “small insurances” like race entry fee insurance.
 I feel strongly that if I’m that concerned about losing the entry fee that I should be considering whether or not I can afford the race entry fee in the first place.